cyrilbois/Web-GUI-for-SQLite/README.md

 ## Install

 Drop the files into a directory (on a server or on your PC) and then visit in a browser.

+## Launch tests

+Update config.js file with the path of your installation.

+You must install packages:
+npm install

+Finally, runs the tests:
+npm run test

+## License

+MIT